Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 The [`AppConfigurationClient`](https://azure.github.io/azure-sdk-for-js/app-configuration/classes/appconfigurationclient.html) has some terminology changes from App Configuration in the portal.

 * Key/Value pairs are represented as [`ConfigurationSetting`](https://azure.github.io/azure-sdk-for-js/app-configuration/interfaces/configurationsetting.html) objects
-* Locking and unlocking a setting is renamed to `readOnly`, which you can toggle using the `setReadOnly` and `clearReadOnly` methods.
+* Locking and unlocking a setting is represented in the `isReadOnly` field, which you can toggle using `setReadOnly`.

 The client follows a simple design methodology - [`ConfigurationSetting`](https://azure.github.io/azure-sdk-for-js/app-configuration/interfaces/configurationsetting.html) can be passed into any method that takes a [`ConfigurationSettingParam`](https://azure.github.io/azure-sdk-for-js/app-configuration/interfaces/configurationsettingparam.html) or [`ConfigurationSettingId`](https://azure.github.io/azure-sdk-for-js/app-configuration/interfaces/configurationsettingid.html).